Ugochukwuodinaka/Supermarket-Store-Branches-Analysis/README.md

 **DailyCustomerCount:** Number of customers who visited stores on average over a month.

 **Store_Sales:** Sales in (US $) that stores made

+### Conclusion:

+- Summarize key findings, insights, and recommendations from the data analysis project.

+- Emphasize the importance of data-driven decision-making in optimizing supermarket store branch operations and achieving business objectives.

+- Outline potential future research directions and areas for continuous improvement in leveraging data analytics for retail management.

 ## Exploratory Data Analysis on Supermarket Store Branches' Sales Data